 Website – colombiafintech.co

-The Association enables members to engage with multiple stakeholders to find solutions to issues facing the industry.
-It aims at developing the financial technology (“Fintech”) industry in Egypt and to be a forum for the exchange of ideas, dissemination of information and collaboration by and between various stakeholders in the Egyptian financial technology services industry and entrepreneurship ecosystem.
+It will enable members to engage with multiple stakeholders to find solutions to issues facing the industry.
+The Association aims at developing the financial technology (“Fintech”) industry in Egypt and to be a forum for the exchange of ideas, dissemination of information and collaboration by and between various stakeholders in the Egyptian financial technology services industry and entrepreneurship ecosystem.